 Nelson Kuo, Board Secretary

-Nelson Kuo is a research associate at Montefiore Medicine.
-Previously, he served as an advancement associate at the Albert Einstein College of Medicine.
+Nelson Kuo is a prospect development analyst at Montefiore Medicine.
+Previously, he served as a research associate at the Albert Einstein College of Medicine.
 Prior to that role, he was a program manager in the medical marketing field.
 Mr. Kuo received a BS in applied economics and management from Cornell University.
 He loves attending Apra GNY's engaging speaker presentations and social events, as they provide a great avenue to connect with others in the research field.
 Mr. Kuo an avid runner, occasional rock climber, and enjoys traveling.

 Sarah Balogh, Director of Programming

 Sarah Balogh is senior research analyst, and was previously a research analyst, on NYU's prospect development team.
 A proud public servant, Ms. Balogh has worked in development for Continuum Health Partners, Blessings for Brazil, and the French American Foundation.
 She serves as a senior representative for NYU's Administrative Management Council, and mentors with iMentor.
 Ms. Balogh received a BA in political science from Bridgewater University and an MPA in policy analysis, specializing in higher education policy, from Baruch College.
 She's excited for a second term as director-at-large with Apra GNY, scouting event space and luring members to events with delicious snacks.
 In between mining for gold and partaking in political debates, you can find her belting out Broadway classics in NYU's piano room.